fbpx

 Day 6 – Jura and the Gulf of Corryvreckan

-It is time to enjoy some exceptional Jura cycling!
-This morning we ride the short distance to Port Askaig, where we board the passenger ferry to Jura, reaching the island in a little over five minutes.
+It is time to enjoy some exceptional island cycling!
+This morning, we ride across Islay to Port Askaig, boarding the passenger ferry to Jura, reaching the island in a little over five minutes.
 The support van won’t join us today, so we’ll need to be self-sufficient.
 The island has one distillery, one main road and many sites of historical interest, varying from Iron Age Forts, ancient burial grounds and standing stones.
-We will stop for lunch at a great little cafe, enjoying views of the bay.
-Continuing along the coast, we will meet a private boat and be treated to a trip to the Gulf of Corryvreckan, home to a famous whirlpool when the tide is roaring.
+After a cafe lunch, we’ll continue along the coast, taking in the sweeping views to Ardlussa to meet a private boat and be treated to a trip to the Gulf of Corryvreckan, home to a famous whirlpool when the tide is roaring.
 From here, the boat takes us back to the Scottish mainland and our hotel, which has 17 acres of gardens and a beach overlooking the coast.
 We will enjoy a final dinner at the hotel and perhaps a dram to celebrate a fantastic week of island hopping.
 (B, L, D)

 X